weibeld-personalisation/windows/README.md

 ### 1. Install a custom keyboard layout

 There's nothing more annoying than not being able to type the keys you want to.
 While Windows comes with a large set of pre-installed keyboard layouts, it might not include the specific variation that you're used to.
-For these cases, here's how to install custom keyboard layout:
+For these cases, here's how to install a custom keyboard layout:

 **[👉 Find instructions here](https://github.com/weibeld/logitech-swiss-german-keyboard-layout#windows)**